MikeTheSapien/rust_cipher/README.md

 in his endeavors.<br />
 Also this someone is bugging some Rust developer,<br />
 to help him improve his coding in Rust.<br />
+And that someone is @erichdongubler you can message him at erichdongubler@gmail.com
 <br />

 ### Would-be Features